Funniest Tweets, Memes & Videos From Election Week 2020

-Election Week 2020 was ICONIC
+Election Week 2020 was ICONIC.

-It’s the Monday after the longest, most stressful and anxiety-triggering week everrr and we’re still on a high from the election of President-Elect Joe Biden and VP Kamala Harris who made history while vowing to restore the soul of our divided nation.
+It’s the Monday after the longest, most stressful, and anxiety-triggering week ever and we’re still on a high from the election of President-Elect Joe Biden and VP Kamala Harris who made history while vowing to restore the soul of our divided nation.

 Now, we’re still awaiting official results from a handful of states leaning heavily toward Joe Biden and Kamala Harris (the nation’s first Black and South Asian Vice president AND first woman) but it’s safe to say they’ll be moving into the White House soon.